bear148/Bear-Shell-Archived/README.md

 - Ver 0.2.1
 - Ver 0.0.1

-To see previous updates, you can go [here](https://github.com/BizzyPythonBear/CMD-OS/blob/main/prev.txt), or you can run the os and when in the menu, and go to the update log.
+To see previous updates, you can go [here](https://github.com/BizzyPythonBear/Bear-Shell/blob/main/prev.txt), or you can run the shell and when in the menu, and go to the update log.
 (Hit 7 and then Enter)

 ## Current Commands
 The current commands that can be used in the included terminal are as listed: